 Insulating your attic is hot, dirty work, so be sure to take breaks and stay hydrated.

-Condensation problems on windows can be caused by lots of things, including leaks and drafts coming from around the window frame or from the window itself.
-It can also point to bigger problems within the window structure, including rot and problems with thermal bridging.
 Thermal bridging happens when metal components in a window, such as the frame or opening hardware, conduct cold/heat from the outside inside.
 In cold weather, condensation can form on the cold metal.
 If it’s cold enough, it can freeze.
 Over time, you may have to replace the entire window with a new one.
+Look for:

 - Excessive water staining (white wood) or heavy condensation.
 Ice is a giveaway for growing problem.